Menu

 Sexual Assault occurs if there has been any sexual contact without consent.

-Sexual Assault with a Weapon, threats to a third party or causing bodily harm occurs if more than one person assaulted the victim during the incident or the person committing the assault did one of the following things...
+Sexual Assault with a weapon, threats to a third party or causing bodily harm occurs if the person does any of the following in committing the offence:

-• threatened to harm someone else (a child or friend) if the person did not consent
+• threatens to harm someone else, such as a child or friend, if the person did not consent

 Aggravated Sexual Assault happens if the victim was wounded, maimed or disfigured during the assault or if their life was endangered.